+Engineering

+.....3 credits

-Engineering ......3 credits An introduction to structured programming and problem solving with emphasis on math and engineering applications requiring some knowledge of calculus.
-Students will design, code and test structured programs using a high level language and the language of a graphing calculator.
-(Prerequisite: MATH 1910) S 2 hours lecture / 2 hours laboratory
+An introduction to structured programming and problem solving with emphasis on math and engineering applications requiring some knowledge of calculus.
+Students will design, code and test structured programs using a high level language and the language concepts.
+F, S